rajatagrawal1094/SatelliteManifest/README.md

 > [!NOTE]
 > The organization administrator is a role, so any number of users in one account can have it.

-Login to the [Red Hat Customer Portal](https://access.redhat.com) with an account that has Org Admin right and Click on **Subscriptions** on the top left corner
+Log in to the [Red Hat Customer Portal](https://access.redhat.com) with an account that has Org Admin right and Click on **Subscriptions** on the top left corner

 ![portal](/images/1-portal.png)